Nissan X-Trail review - Practicality, comfort and boot space

 The rear doors open outward to almost 80 degrees, aiding access for passengers and for fixing child seats.
 The optional third row comprises a pair of flat-folding seats, but they are only big enough for children – despite the fact that the middle row slides fore and aft to make more space for the extra passengers or for luggage.
 There are a trio of seatbelts in the second row, and the outer seats have ISOFIX child seat mounts.

-With all seven seats in place the Nissan offers only 135 litres of space).
-In five-seat form it’s also down on some rivals, with only 445 litres.
-Fold both the middle and third rows and there is a 1,996-litre space available.
-And while the load space is good, it’s still slightly smaller than the Peugeot 5008 and Skoda Kodiaq can offer.
+With all seven seats in place the Nissan offers 445 litres of space, while in five-seat form there's 565 litres.
+Fold both the middle and third rows and you benefit from a huge 1,996-litres.
+But, while the load space is good, it’s still slightly smaller than the Peugeot 5008 and Skoda Kodiaq can offer.

 The X-Trail has some very neat practical touches, like a boot floor that moves up and down to create horizontally-separated loading areas – in fact, Nissan claims the versatile X-Trail has 18 different configurations for the load area.

 The Nissan X-Trail has different towing capacities depending on which engine and transmission combo you choose, starting at 1,500kg and rising all the way to 2,000kg.
-Drivers looking for the maximum pulling potential will have to settle for a diesel, although the more powerful unit is only available with four-wheel drive.
-If you’re after a petrol X-Trail for towing, the maximum you can pull is 1,800kg with the 1.6 DiG-T, which isn't available with four-wheel drive.
+Drivers looking for the maximum pulling potential will have to settle for a manual diesel.

 In this review